AmmonMatthews/python-crawler/README.md

 # python-crawler

-This is a tutorial that we followed because I wanted to learn about web crawlers and improve my python.
+This is a repository with the website crawler that I created to learn more about python and web crawler

-Git hub isn't registering this properlyz